Ed-Cupaioli-LLC/tolenas-winery/_pages/reservations.md

 * Bringing your own picnic or snack to accompany our selections*
 * Well spaced out tables on our shady lawn

 Choose your date and time from our calendar below.

 We have seating times from 12-3pm.
 If you do not see your preferred date and time, please feel free to call the winery.

-Tasting Flight- $20.00 Per Guest

 \*Guests are welcome to bring a picnic or snacks to enjoy, but please no outside drinks.